 Most banks will allow you to set automatic deposits, so you won’t even have to think about it.
 Alternatively, you can use mobile apps like Acorns that round up your expenses and automatically round up to generate a bit of cash on the side.
-As long as you’re not investing it, that could be an excellent way to F.

 Don’t Most Finance Gurus Say Cash Is A Bad Investment?

 Cash is definitely one of the worst “investments” you can make.
 This is due to inflation.
 When you keep money in cash, that cash loses value each year that is equal to the inflation figure for that year.